Scootie Randall

-Andrew "Scootie" Randall (born January 5, 1990) is an American professional basketball player for Yamagata Wyverns in Japan.
+Andrew "Scootie" Randall (born January 5, 1990) is an American professional basketball player for Rizing Zephyr Fukuoka in Japan.
 He played college basketball for Temple.
 As a junior, he averaged 10.7 points and 4.7 rebounds per game but missed seven games with a hairline fracture.
 In his senior season in 2012-13, Randall averaged 11.3 points, 6.3 rebounds and 2.1 assists per game.
 After graduation, he moved to Japan and joined the Iwate Big Bulls.
 In 2015, he averaged 20.2 points per game and made the All-Star Team.
 The following year, Randall played for Shimane Susanoo Magic, averaging 23.5 points, 8.9 rebounds and 2 assists per game.
 He was named All-Japanese BJ League Forward of the Year.